kpj/WebWrapper/README.md

 # PyQt Web Wrapper

-This framework serves as a simple way to embed web applications into a single application.
+This framework serves as a simple way to embed web applications into a single, local application.

 ## Usage